hana-ghz/repository-filter/README.md

 -Add a "select a repository feature" which would opens model with all the details related to the repository

--Add a "connect using github feature" which would allows the user to get his/her repsitories (including private ones)
+-Add a "connect using github feature" which would allows the user to get his/her repsitories (including private ones) + add a private/public visibility label

 *********** Feedback ******************